jmooradi/windows-firewall-folder/README.md

-# windows-firewall-folder
+# Windows Firewall Folder
-Powershell script to automatically add all exes in a folder to Windows firewall
+Powershell script to automatically add rules for all exes in a folder to Windows firewall
 ```
 PS> get-help .\firewall-folder.ps1